Rook’s Nest Academy SEND Information Report 2020-21

 - The Head teacher, SENCO and Learning Mentor will organise and manage meetings related to CAF, Educational Welfare or Social Care, and also act as a liaison between staff and parents.

-- The SEND Governor has an overview of SEND policy in Academy and does SEND support within Academy.
+- The SEND Governor has an overview of SEND policy in the Academy, meets with, and is provided with regular updates from the SENCo.
+The governor provides continuing support to the SENCo.

-- We have a dedicated member of staff who will give out prescribed medicines in accordance with the academy medicines policy which can be found on the Academy website rooksnestacademy.co.uk
+- We have a dedicated member of staff who will give out prescribed medicines in accordance with the academy medicines policy which can be found on the Academy website www.rooksnestacademy.co.uk

 How will the curriculum be matched to my child’s needs?